Olive Oil Features That Matter

 • Origin & Producer: single-origin, named estate.

-• Harvest Date: latest season, bottled at the source.
+• Harvest Date: latest season, Month + Year.

 • Cultivar: monovarietal = clear flavor identity.